Writing

 Children should be helped to internalise the pattern of language required, usually by talking an exemplar text, supported visually by a text map – drawn by the teacher or the children.
 Physical movements, particularly in the early stages, are used to help the children recall the story or the non-fiction piece.

 The children should read the text, reading as-a-reader, developing comprehension skills.
-(Guided reading style questions will form part of the learning journey in the writing book.
+(Comprehension questions will form part of the learning journey in the writing book.
 Questions should include those which focus on an author’s use of grammar or punctuation, as well as inference and vocabulary choice.)
 Activities such as drama, hot-seating and role-on-the-wall may be used.

 The children should read the text, reading as-a-writer, analysing the features of the text and co-constructing the Steps to Success for the genre.
 Texts should be annotated by children and stuck into books.
 Boxing-up techniques or backward planning may be used to support the children in understanding the structure of a text.
 Key words or phrases are ‘magpied’ either in books or on Learning Wall.